monkeylittle/monkeylittle/_posts/2017-02-08-adding-persistent-volumes-to-jenkins-with-kubernetes-volumes.md

 The spec now defines a volume named *jenkins-home*.
 This volume is mounted within the container at the path */var/jenkins_home* and so modifications to data within */var/jenkins_home* are written to the volume.
 If we were to recreate the deployment, configure Jenkins and kill the Jenkins container as before you will not be presented with the *Unlock Jenkins* screen a second time.

-Of course, it the Pod is destroyed so to is the volume.
+Of course, it the Pod is destroyed so too is the volume.
 If you need the data to be preserved across Pod failures (node failures etc.) you will need to use remote storage such as AWS EBS or GCE Persistent Disk.

 I've definitely learned a bit about the Docker and Kubernetes filesystem today and evolved the previous Jenkins example so that it is a little bit more robust.
 I didn't like the manual setup steps needed to configure Jenkins so next I'll walk through creating my own Jenkins image.